denn1s/apple-and-lily/Ch. 2 - Karin.md

 "Find one of your girl friends," I instructed.
 "Hold her hand, and look directly into her eyes for ten seconds.
 Then, you'll report back to me what you felt."

 That should do the trick.
 Not that I could claim to be any more experienced on the subject; at most I had years of reading and writing about it.
-That had to count for something, right?
+But that had to count for something, right?

 She nodded once, completely solemn.
 "Would any girl do?"